Want to know how to make chocolate brownies, these tips will have you making the best brownies very time!

 8. Always Line The Tins

-Always line the tin with parchment paper and have it extended up past the sides of the tin for easy removal.
+Always line the tin with parchment paper and extend it up past the sides for easy removal.

 9. Evenly Spread The Batter

 Make sure to spread the batter evenly into the baking pan for even cooking.
 You can even firmly tap the tin on the bench several times to help the batter even out.